Doctor Who - The Classic Series

 OK, so why did I do this?

 Well I was getting fed up all the non-substantiated fan hyperbole about how great/appalling the classic series of Doctor Who was.
 How the viewers hated this season and loved that one, and how things were better/worse/exactly the same.
 So I thought I'd have a look myself.
-Click on each thumbnail to load the relevent page for that Season.
+Click on each thumbnail to load the relevant page for that Season.

 |Season 1||Season 2||Season 3||Season 4||Season 5|